 "Why is everyone so fucking difficult?!"
 I later whined to friends on a coffee date.
 One of them finally pieced together that something wasn’t right with me, and spoke up, which I also found annoying.
 I had been caught.

-On February 26, this year, I took my last drink.
-At first, just to humor my friend, and prove to both of us that I didn't actually have a problem.
+On 26th February this year, I took my last drink.
+At first, just to humour my friend, and prove to both of us that I didn't actually have a problem.
 A few days later, when my body went into full detox, and I said out loud, “I would cut a motherfucker for a drink right now,” I was forced to face the fact that I needed help.

 My intervention, though kind, left no wiggle room for me to justify continuing to drink.
 According to my friends — who spent the first 30 days of my sobriety calling me, showing up at my house, making sure I was getting the help I needed — getting another adult sober is almost as exhausting as trying to keep an immaculate home with three little kids running around.
 And there would be no pills to help us coast through.